Vanishing lines in chromatic homotopy theory: The norm structure

-If $X$ is a commutative $G$-spectrum, then its slice spectral sequence, homotopy fixed point spectral sequence, and Tate spectral sequence all have the norm structure (for the Tate spectral sequence, there is a norm structure as long as $H \neq e$, as discussed in \cite[Example~3.9]{MeierShiZengSegal}).
+If $X$ is a commutative $G$-spectrum, then its slice spectral sequence, homotopy fixed point spectral sequence, and Tate spectral sequence all have the norm structure that is induced from the multiplication on $X$ (for the Tate spectral sequence, the norm structure exists as long as $H \neq e$, as discussed in \cite[Example~3.9]{MeierShiZengSegal}).

 The following proposition (\cite[Proposition~3.7]{MeierShiZengSegal}) is a restatement of \cite[Proposition I.5.17]{Ullman} and \cite[Theorem~4.7]{HHRC_4}.
 It describes the behaviour of differentials under the norm structure.